lsst-sqre/documenteer/docs/technotes/migrate.rst

    make lint

 If you have any questions or issues about the build, you should still proceed with committing and creating a pull request (see next step).
-This way you can link to the repository when you reach out for help in `#dm-docs-support`_ on Slack.
+This way you can link to the repository when you reach out for help in `#square-docs-support`_ on Slack.

 Step 7.
 Commit the migration, pull request, and merge
 =====================================================